We need you! Please register your loved one with us so we can speed up the pace to find a cure for CHD2-related disorders Register Here

 A number of researchers and pharmaceutical companies are either currently working on, or are considering working on or investing in, the development of drugs or precision therapies that may improve the lives of those living with CHD2, or that may even lead to a cure for this disorder.

-A parent advocacy group known as Coalition to Cure CHD2 was organized in 2020, which has the mission of raising awareness of this disorder and raising funds to fund research to find a cure for the disorder.
+Coalition to Cure CHD2 was organized in 2020, which has the mission of raising awareness of this disorder and raising funds to fund research to find a cure for the disorder.

 What are other names for CHD2?